Gnosder/Gaming/noodling10-9.md

 Everyone needs a character sheet.
 I need a scene or something for each area
     Perhaps a small graphic and notes?

+11/16/21
+Game 'balance'?
+Action economy: 1 action, 1 movement, 1 bonus action, 1 reaction
+Each combat should tax vitality to limit, but not quite hit wounds if smart. damage per round should be ~4 for NPCs per player?
+Or should it be more deadly?
+Need ability to buy more vit?